Avs ride 5-goal 1st period to 6-3 win over Stars in Game 5 - WHIZ News

 Game 6 is Wednesday.

 Andre Burakovsky, Nathan MacKinnon, Nazem Kadri and Mikko Rantanen also scored in a 2:36 span for Colorado in a high-flying first period.
-The five goals tied the franchise postseason record for a period.
+The five goals set the franchise postseason record for a period.

 Burakovsky added another in the second.
 He also had an assist.